 • This course covers a great deal of material.
 It is important that you attend all classes, keep up with the reading assignments and spend extra time in the lab.
 I expect you to read all of the assigned material and complete your assignments on time.
-Late submission of assignments will result in a reduction of 10 % pts. per late day unless prior approval has been given.
-Neatness, spelling (spelling like that used in texting is not acceptable) and grammar count.
+Late submission of assignments will result in a reduction of 5% pts. per late day unless prior approval has been given(see late work policy below).
+Neatness, spelling (spelling like that used in texting is not acceptable) and grammar count (for essay-type written responses and papers).
+All written responses are required to be your own words.
+Plagiarism will not be tolerated (whether it be an uncited published source, Artificial Intelligence or your peer, etc.).